State Street Mural Project

 Cities across the nation sustained similar acts of vandalism in May and June, the motivations for which are interpreted variously as inexorable acts of impassioned disobedience over racialized economic oppression, a sign of lawlessness attendant to popular uprising, and anticapitalist dissent.

-As owners shuttered their damaged storefronts with plywood on Madison’s signature pedestrian thoroughfare — Mayor Satya Rhodes-Conway, along with the president of the Madison Common Council, authorized Madison Arts Program Administrator, Karin Wolf, to develop a response.
+As owners shuttered their storefronts with plywood on Madison’s signature pedestrian thoroughfare — some preemptively and others because of sustained damage — Mayor Satya Rhodes-Conway, along with the president of the Madison Common Council, authorized Madison Arts Program Administrator, Karin Wolf, to develop a response.

-Funded by Arts in Public Places Looking Forward, the Downtown Street Art and Mural Project is part of an Artist Relief initiative that was established to support artists who have lost income due to the COVID-19 pandemic and prioritizes artists of color affected by racial violence and injustice.
+Funded by Arts in Public Places Looking Forward, the Downtown Street Art and Mural Project is part of an artist relief initiative that was established to support artists who lost income due to the COVID-19 pandemic and prioritizes artists of color affected by racial violence and injustice.
 Artists created 70 commissioned murals conveying urgent demands for change and inspiring community dialogue.

-Explore the State Street Mural Project in 360°
+Explore the Downtown Street Art and Mural Project in 360°

 We hope digital preservation of this important piece of Wisconsin’s protest history (and present) calls attention to local BIPOC visual voices.
 We further hope it engages viewers in thoughtful discussion about the role of public art as a form of resistance, as well as in nuanced debate over how a society should situate the value of human dignity relative to the value of property.